Introduction

 A heatmap is an ideal way to visualize tables of coefficients like this.
 To create a heatmap for this data in Displayr,

-- Under Inputs > DATA SOURCE, click into Output in 'Pages' and select the output for the Jaccard coefficients that was created above.
+- From the object inspector go to Data > Data Source > Data, and select the output for the Jaccard coefficients that was created above.

 You'll get a result that looks like the following.
 With the blue default color palette, the largest Jaccard coefficients will be the darkest blue.
-Looking for dark patches off the diagonal of the table allows you to locate the pairs of products which have the biggest overlap according to the Jaccard index.
-In this case we see strong overlaps between iPhone, iPod, and iPad owners in the top left, and between Samsung owners and people who own non-Mac computers over to the right.
+Looking for dark patches of the diagonal of the table allows you to locate the pairs of products that have the biggest overlap according to the Jaccard index.
+In this case, we see strong overlaps between iPhone, iPod, and iPad owners in the top left, and between Samsung owners and people who own non-Mac computers over to the right.